apiad/dungen/games/tutorials/01-basics.md

   # ...
   victory: !State
     actions:
-    - !Message
+      look: !Message
-      label: look
         message: You've already won the game.
 What else do you want?
+      restart: !Goto
+        to: start
 ```

 Finally we just have to define the starting state: